 A 2016 report by consulting firm McKinsey & Company estimates a demand for approximately two to four million data analysts in the U.S. alone over the next decade.
 Tulane's MANA curriculum will prepare you to move seamlessly into your career, while putting you in contact with the industry partners who can expedite your job search.

 In our Career Management Center, you can schedule one-on-one meetings with a career consultant who works with all MANA students.
 In addition, you will be able to tap into Freeman’s network of dedicated alumni, who engage with current students as mentors and potential employers.

 Interaction with industry leaders is built into our curriculum from day one through summer visits to companies, in class projects, and events such as the annual Tulane Business Analytics Colloquium and the MANA Advisory Council Round Table.
 At these events, you will learn from leaders in the industry as well as make professional connections to jump start your job search.

 Events & Important Dates

-Tulane University’s A. B. Freeman School of Business is partnering with the New Orleans Business Alliance on InvestNOLA,...
+Tulane University’s A. B. Freeman School of Business released the results of the 2019 Greater New Orleans Startup Report...

 A Closer Look at MANA